afriteknz/k8s-infrastructure/README.md

 ```

 Upon joining my current employer, I volunteered to be part of an AWS EKS project where the client needed a multi-account/cluster solution.
-My strong background in Linux administration (RHCE), as well as my experience with Azure (Architect) and AWS (Architect) environments, made it easy for me to justify my involvement in the project.
+My strong background in Linux administration (RHCE), as well as my experience with Azure/AWS (Architect/Engineering) environments, made it easy for me to justify my involvement in the project.

 Given the complexities of that project with regards to